Pointwise decay for the Maxwell field on black hole space-times

 We will first prove the lemma for $m=0$.
 In order to simplify the notation, since all the analysis takes place on a $\{t=t_0\}$ slice, we will drop $t_0$ for the rest of the proof.
 The weights in the two estimates are comparable in a compact set.
 Thus, the proof is primarily concerned with the analysis at infinity.
 But at infinity our problem is reasonably well approximated by the Minkowski problem, so for the most part it suffices to do a perturbative analysis.
 We begin with a brief analysis of what happens in the Minkowski space-time.

 {\bf The Minkowski case.} Denoting by $\bigstar$ the Hodge star of the Minkowski metric, the Minkowski equation has the form

 where $d^0$ is now the standard exterior differentiation on a fixed time slice.
-To prove \eqref{zero-res0} and \eqref{zero-res1} in the Minkowski case we separate the radial and nonradial parts.
+We will prove both \eqref{zero-res0} and \eqref{zero-res1} in the Minkowski case by separating the radial and nonradial parts.
 We remark that our proof also gives the recipe for constructing the unique solution $F$ which satisfies \eqref{inf-bc}.

 For the radial parts we have

 where $F^\bigstar = \bigstar F$.
 The decay condition \eqref{inf-bc} at infinity allows us integrate these equations from infinity to uniquely determine the components $\overline{F_{AB}}$ and $\overline{ F^\bigstar_{AB}}$.
 Outside a ball these will satisfy the straightforward bound